uknown001/MyKet-inappbilling-cordova/README.md

-Cafebazaar In app billing documentation for cordova
+Cafebazaar In app billing for cordova
 ===================================
+* If you have any questions, please contact me. +98 914 777 4887

 Requirements
 -------------
 Phonegap 3.0, Android 2.2.1+

 Installation
 -------------